-Have you lifted an arm or looked at your neck in the mirror and noticed a skin-coloured growth that wasn’t there before?
+Have you lifted an arm or looked at your neck in the mirror and noticed a skin-coloured growth that was not there before?
 Well, you most likely discovered a harmless skin tag, which occurs as we age.

 Skin tags or “acrochordons” are nothing more than outgrowths of regular skin attached to a thin stalk.
 Usually, they match your skin in tone and sometimes can be slightly darker.
-Though not cancerous, skin tags can often affect your self-confidence, especially if they’re on your face or neck.
+Though not cancerous, skin tags can often affect your self-confidence, especially if they are on your face or neck.

 You might figure that removing skin tags is as simple as snipping them with scissors, nail clippers or a piece of string.
 However, you should avoid cutting it yourself to prevent injuring the tissue and creating a path for infection to enter.